nsaunier/cycling-discontinuities/README.md

 # Welcome
 This repository contains the SQL code and sample open data to replicate our upcoming paper on measuring the connectivity of a cycling network using discontinuity indicators.
+The following discontinuities can be automatically extracted from geospatial data: the ends of cycling facilities and the changes in cycling facility type.

-It includes a step-by-step guide for that purpose.
+This repository includes a step-by-step guide for that purpose, applied to the Montreal cycling network.

 # Abstract
 Include abstract here.
 TODO